 Introduction to Digital Logic

-The objective of this lab is to use digital logic to design a combinational logic circuit for an alarm system and to build and test the system using prototyping components.
+The objectives of this lab are to use digital logic to design a combinational logic circuit for an alarm system and to build and test the system using prototyping components.

 Digital logic is the conceptual language behind modern computer systems.
-It uses the Boolean language, which consists of a system of rules that essentially says “yes” or “no” to a series of questions, leading to extremely complicated decisions.
-The fundamentals of digital logic will be explored in this lab, and a digital logic system will be designed to address a simple problem statement.
+It uses the Boolean language, which consists of a system of rules that essentially says “yes” or “no” to a series of questions.
+Although this could lead to extremely complicated decisions, the fundamentals of digital logic will be explored in this lab by designing a digital logic system to address a simple problem statement.